wp-plugins/shareaholic/readme.txt

 * Initial release!

 == Upgrade Notice ==

+= 7.6.0.7 =

+Many improvements and bug fixes.

 = 7.6.0.6 =
 Improved reliability of Related Content App for cases where the WordPress install is located in a subdirectory or subpath